 28. Plitvice Lakes National Park, Croatia

-Waterfalls, lakes, and caves highlight one of Europe’s greatest national parks.
+Waterfalls, lakes, and caves highlight one of Europe’s best national parks.
 Other than their natural beauty, its 16 lakes are known for their variety of colors that change based on the angle of the sun and organisms and minerals in the water.
-Because the park is heavily forested, you’ll have the chance to check out many different types of animals, birds, and trees.
+Because Plitvice Lakes National Park is heavily forested, you’ll have the chance to check out many different types of animals, birds, and trees.